-This paper studies the effect of the firm-size distribution on the relationship between employment and output.
-We construct a theoretical model, which predicts that changes in demand for industry output have larger effects on employment in industries characterised by a distribution that is more skewed towards smaller firms.
+We show that the firm-size distribution is an important determinant of the relationship between an industry's employment and output.
+A theoretical model predicts that changes in demand for an industry's output have larger effects on employment, resulting from adjustments at both the intensive and extensive margin, in industries characterised by a distribution that has a lower density of large firms.
 Industry-specific shape parameters of the firm size distributions are estimated using firm-level data from Germany, Sweden and the UK, and used to augment a relationship between industry-level employment and output.
-Our empirical results align with the predictions of the theory and confirm that the size distribution of firms is an important determinant of the relationship between changes in output and employment.
+The empirical results align with the predictions of the theory.

-JEL codes: E20; E23; L20 Keywords: Firm distribution, Firm size, Employment, Fluctuations http://doc.ukdataservice.ac.uk/doc/6644/mrdoc/UKDA/UKDA Study_6644_Information.htm.
-The usual disclaimer applies.
+JEL codes: E20; E23; L20

+Keywords: Firm distribution, Firm size, Employment, Fluctuations

-Acknowledgements: This research was supported by the NORFACE ERA-NET (New Opportunities for Research Funding Agency Co-operation in Europe Network) Welfare State Futures Programme, Grant Number 462-14-120.
-We gratefully acknowledge the professional assistance of UK Data Service,
+Acknowledgements: We thank an anonymous referee and Federico Etro for helpful comments and suggestions.
+This research was supported by the NORFACE ERA-NET (New Opportunities for Research Funding Agency Co-operation in Europe Network) Welfare State Futures Programme, Grant Number 462-14-120.
+We gratefully acknowledge the professional assistance of UK Data Service, http://doc.ukdataservice.ac.uk/doc/6644/mrdoc/UKDA/UKDA/UKDA/